 - LLCs vs. Corporations

-Why Bylaws Matter – Protecting Yourself from Liability
+Why By laws Matter – Protecting Yourself From Liability

 Many businesses start as ventures between friends or family members.
 Consequently, money and bank accounts are managed with little formal reporting structure or accountability.
 Once a partnership or corporation is established, however, it’s essential that financial accountability and transparency in regard to bank accounts and company funds be provided for in your bylaws or partnership agreement.